 25. What makes you the best candidate for this job?

 Do not be braggy while answering such questions.
-Summarize your qualifications and capabilities into this answer.
+Summarize your qualifications and capabilities in this answer.

 How to Prepare for Medical Assistant Interview?